 Handmade Kiln Introduction

-Qinshou Kiln is located along the direction from Sun Moon Lake to Puli, on the right side of Provincial Highway 21.
-The building features a tropical design, and by exploring the area, visitors can appreciate the owner's spontaneous creativity.
-The rustic wooden sculptures exude a primitive charm, while the designs of the exhibition area and restaurant seem like effortless creations by the owner, offering a sense of freedom as one walks around the park.
-Visitors can pay 150 NTD to roll up their sleeves and enjoy the fun of making hand-pulled pottery; family visits are particularly delightful.
-The charming name "Qinshou Kiln" was conceived by the owner, Wu Cibin, at four o'clock in the morning on the day of the opening.
-He woke his wife to get her input, leading to the establishment of Qinshou Kiln in Zhongming Village.
-Mr. Wu's home originally served as the visitor service center for the Zhongming community and also functions as the pottery workshop.
-Every brick and tile has been personally assembled by Mr. Wu, including the pottery classroom, building, guesthouse, suspension bridge, and pavilion.
-A wooden sculpture on the main building tells the story of Mr. Wu's journey from being the child of a fish vendor to his current achievements.
+Qin Shou Kiln is located on the right side of Provincial Highway 21, heading from Sun Moon Lake towards Puli.
+The exterior has a rich tropical flavor, and visitors can feel the creator's effortless style through the architectural elements and installations in the park.
+The rough wood carvings exude a primitive essence, and the design and construction of the exhibition area and restaurant seem like spontaneous creations of the owner, lending a sense of freedom to the stroll around the park.
+For just 150 NTD, visitors can roll up their sleeves and enjoy the pleasure of hand-pulled clay.
+It’s a delightful experience for families together.
+The charming name "Qin Shou Kiln" was conceived by the owner, Wu Chih-Pin, at four o'clock on the morning of its opening.
+He woke his wife to get her opinion, and thus Qin Shou Kiln in Zhongming Village was established.
+Wu Chih-Pin's home originally served as the tourist service center for the Zhongming community and is now the handcrafting kiln, with every brick and tile personally laid by Mr. Wu, including the pottery classroom, loft, guesthouse,吊橋 (suspension bridge), and gazebo.
+There is also a wooden sculpture on the main building that tells the story of Mr. Wu's journey from a fish seller's child to his current achievements.